tim-honchel/successful-startup/README.md

 ### Dependency Injection
 Presentation-level service configurations take place in its Program.cs and API-level service configurations take place in its Program.cs.
 I created separate static classes in the data layer containing additional configurations for that layer.
 As needed, the API Program.cs calls the AddDataScope methods of those configuration classes in order to add those services.

+### Entity Framework
+I noticed that no matter what I did, the first query was always slow (3-5 seconds).
+It turns out this is because the Entity Framework model must compile.
+As a workaround, I made an async dummy API call in App.razor on initialization.
+This means the model is compiling in the background and will be ready by the time the user makes their first real query. *I would like to experiment with a Model Cache as an alternative."

 ### Email Send Service
 If Identity is configured to SignIn.RequiredConfirmedAccount = true, it's necessary to set up an email service in order for users to verify their accounts.
 I used the IEmailSender interface with an SMTP client set up to a Gmail account's app password, stored in appsettings.json.